-Do you feel tired or sluggish all the time, or are you prone to mid-afternoon slumps or bouts of tiredness that hit when you’re watching TV in the evenings?
+Do you feel tired or sluggish all the time?
+Are you prone to mid-afternoon slumps or bouts of tiredness that hit when you’re watching TV in the evenings?
 Many of us complain about feeling drowsy, and there are several possible causes.
-If you’re looking to put a spring in your step and keep fatigued at bay, here’s a handy guide to give your energy levels a boost.
+If you’re looking to put a spring in your step and keep fatigued at bay, here’s a handy guide to boost your energy levels.

-Cooking at home is a really positive habit to get into, as you can prepare meals in advance to save time and money, and you have control over what you’re eating.
-If your job involves traveling a lot, or you have to eat at your desk from time to time, rustle up a sandwich, a wrap or a pasta salad the evening before and add a piece of fruit or a small serving of nuts or seeds.
+Cooking at home is a really positive habit to get into, as you can prepare meals in advance to save time and money.
+This also gives you greater control over what you’re eating.
+If your job involves traveling a lot, or you have to eat at your desk from time to time, rustle up a sandwich, a wrap or a pasta salad the evening before.
+Finish off the meal with a piece of fruit or a small serving of nuts or seeds.

 Perk up with a caffeine boost

 Statistics show that over 50% of US adults drink coffee on a daily basis.
 While many love the rich taste and aroma of blends like 1850 coffee, some also thrive on the caffeine hit.
 Caffeine is a stimulant, which can perk you up, make you feel more alert, and boost your energy levels.
 If you start to feel tired in the middle of the afternoon, or you’re not a morning person and you need to prepare for a 9am meeting, you might find that a shot of caffeine in a cup of coffee, tea or green tea makes all the difference.